 More and more research support the view that lust is a normal biological response, and that suppressing our sexual instinct inevitably lead to abnormal behavior and mental dis-ease.
 With the mounting scientific evidence that there is nothing wrong with sex, but the fact that we are enjoying it much less than we could, I think we would do well by taking a different point of view to something that we are intricately designed to do with abundance.
 By changing our perspective on sex we will probably end up with a much healthier concept of pleasure, and scrapping lust from the cardinal list would result in lifting an enormous burden of sin.
 Perhaps enough to bring back the proven practice of saying were sorry.

 With or without sexual reform, one thing that urgently needs to be addressed is our view about love and role that it plays in our lives, but then that is a totally different story.
-If you would like to read more, why not try my article on The power of ecstasy, Resisting temptation,
+If you would like to read more, why not try my article on The power of ecstasy, Resisting temptation, or Understanding happiness.

 Life is nothing but a discovery of self, and in understanding the divine nature of who we are, we find the reason for life, the universe and everything.